General

 in the saddle on fast take-off.
 This tends to be

 very supportive to the lower back of the rider.
+But,

 One of the